Regular points of extremal subsets in Alexandrov spaces: Preliminaries

-\end{enumerate} In this paper, we only deal with finite-dimensional Alexandrov spaces in the sense of Hausdorff dimension.
-The Hausdorff dimension of a finite-dimensional Alexandrov space is an integer.
+In this paper, we only deal with finite-dimensional Alexandrov spaces in the sense of Hausdorff dimension.
+The Hausdorff dimension of a finite-dimensional Alexandrov space coincides with the topological dimension, and in particular, it is an integer.
 From now, $M$ denotes an $n$-dimensional Alexandrov space with curvature $\ge\kappa$.
 Furthermore, $\Sigma$ often denotes a space of curvature $\ge1$.

 We assume that every shortest path is parametrized by arclength.
 For two shortest paths $\gamma$, $\sigma$ in $M$ starting at $p$, the comparison angle $\tilde\angle\gamma(t)p\sigma(s)$ is nonincreasing in both $t$ and $s$.
 Hence, the \textit{angle} $\angle(\gamma,\sigma):=\lim_{t,s\to0}\tilde\angle\gamma(t)p\sigma(s)$ always exists.
 The angle becomes a metric on the equivalence classes of shortest paths starting at $p$.
 The \textit{space of directions} $\Sigma_p$ at $p$ is the completion of this space.
 The \textit{tangent cone} $T_p$ at $p$ is the Euclidean cone over $\Sigma_p$.
 Then, $\Sigma_p$ (resp.\ $T_p$) is an $(n-1)$-dimensional compact (resp.\ $n$-dimensional noncompact) Alexandrov space of curvature $\ge1$ (resp.\ $\ge0$).
 More generally, a space $\Sigma$ has curvature $\ge1$ if and only if its Euclidean cone $K(\Sigma)$ has curvature $\ge0$.
 Note that the rescaled space $(\lambda M,p)$ converges to $(T_p,o)$ as $\lambda\to\infty$ in the pointed Gromov-Hausdorff topology, where $o$ denotes the vertex of the cone.